We cat people cherish every moment spent with our feline companions. We think about and miss our dogs when we’re away from home for a while.

 A cat well cared for by its previous owner is more likely to change to its new human companion than one subjected to mistreatment or cruelty.

-If the new owners know how to treat a newly adopted cat, are patient, provide appropriate care, and spend a substantial amount of time with him daily, the cat will undoubtedly gain confidence within a few days or weeks, regardless of the considerations as mentioned above.
+If the new owners know how to treat a newly adopted cat, are patient, provide appropriate care, and spend a substantial amount of time with him daily, the cat will undoubtedly gain confidence within a few days or weeks, regardless of the abovementioned considerations.

 The preceding debate leads us to the conclusion that cats do not forget their owners.
 Cats remember their owners, for better or worse, for months or even years after they’ve left.